Herbert G. MacPherson: Nuclear graphite and the Manhattan Project

 The possibility of creating a chain reaction in uranium became apparent in 1939 following the nuclear fission experiments of Otto Hahn and Fritz Strassman, and the interpretation of these results by Lise Meitner and Otto Frisch.
 The exciting possibilities that this presented rapidly spread throughout the world physics community.
 In order for the fission process to chain react, the neutrons created by uranium fission must be slowed down by interacting with a neutron moderator (an element with a low atomic weight, that will "bounce", when hit by a neutron) before they will be captured by other uranium atoms.
 It was well known in 1939 that the two most promising moderators were heavy water and graphite (a semi-crystalline form of pure carbon).

+The highest-purity graphite then commercially available (the so called electro-graphite) was dismissed by the Germans and the British as a possible moderator because it contained boron and cadmium impurities.
+Consequently, the German effort to create a chain reaction (see Walther Bothe#Uranium Club for details) involved attempts to use heavy water, an expensive and scarce alternative.
+Even as late as 1947, Werner Heisenberg still did not understand that the only problem with graphite were these impurities.

-In February 1940, using funds that were allocated partly as a result of the Einstein-Szilard letter to President Roosevelt, Leo Szilard purchased 4 tons of graphite from National Carbon for use in Enrico Fermi's experimental reactor, the so-called exponential pile.
+In February 1940, using funds that were allocated partly as a result of the Einstein–Szilard letter to President Roosevelt, Leo Szilard purchased 4 tons of graphite from National Carbon for use in Enrico Fermi's experimental reactor, the so-called exponential pile.
 Fermi writes that "The results of this experiment was [sic] somewhat discouraging" presumably due to the absorption of neutrons by some unknown impurity.
 So, in December 1940 Fermi and Szilard met with H. G. MacPherson and V. C. Hamister at National Carbon to discuss the possible existence of impurities in graphite, without specifically describing the reasons for their visit.
 Having previously (September 1939) read the article of R. B. Roberts and J. B. H. Kuper (which described the necessity of a moderator in a chain reaction), MacPherson was able to deduce the purpose of the visit.
 Because of his experience with the spectra of carbon arcs he realized that even high quality graphite contains minute quantities of boron impurities that could make it potentially unusable as a neutron moderator in a uranium reactor, confirming a suspicion of Szilard.